spyder-ide/spyder-docs/doc/emergency-cpr.rst

       pause

-   Replace ``<PYTHON-PATH>`` with the output of
+   Replace ``<PYTHON-PATH>`` with the output of:

    .. code-block:: bash

       python -c 'import sys; print(sys.executable)'

-   Then, double click the batch file to run it, and you should see the output you need.
+   Then, double click the batch file to run it, and you should see the error information you need.

 #.
-If reading the output, particularly the last line, doesn't help you solve the problem, then record all of it carefully, and post it as part of your bug report as described under the :doc:`submit-a-report` section.
+If reading the output (particularly the last line) doesn't help you solve the problem, then record all of it carefully, and post it as part of your bug report as described under the :doc:`submit-a-report` section.